End stage renal disease (ESRD) is the last stage of chronic, or long-term, kidney disease.

 Someone with ESRD may receive treatment with dialysis long term or until a donor kidney becomes available.
 Kidney transplants involve removing the failing kidney and replacing it with a healthy donor kidney.

-If someone decides not to receive dialysis or wait for a kidney donor, doctors may provide them with medications to help ease the symptoms and provide comfort until they pass.
+If someone decides not to receive dialysis or wait for a kidney donor, doctors

 In some cases, there is no way to prevent kidney failure.
 This is the case when it is due to a genetic condition or malformation, injury, or infection.